pictorr/ci-demo/README.md

 # ci-demo
-edit readme to be able to pushaaaaa
+edit readme to be able to pushaaaaaaaa